other materials

 Print and Web Resources

-The Network/La Red, an organization working to end abuse in lesbian, bisexual women's and transgender communities, distributes handouts
+The Network/La Red, an organization working to end abuse in lesbian, bisexual women's and transgender communities, has just issued a new brochure

 people can be effected by partner abuse.
-Visit www.tnlr.org to learn more the organization's services and resources and how to order copies.
+Visit www.tnlr.org to learn more the organization's services and resources.

 Handout on bi partner abuse

-Rainbow Health Ontario produces a poster and postcard campaign, This Is Our Community: Bisexual Anti-Stigma Campaign, which focuses on biphobia and highlights four groups within the bi community that have been particularly marginalized: bisexual mothers, trans bisexuals, bisexuals of color and bisexual youth.
+Rainbow Health Ontario produces a poster and postcard campaign, which focuses on biphobia and highlights four groups within the bi community that have been particularly marginalized: bisexual mothers, trans bisexuals, bisexuals of color and bisexual youth.

-Rainbow Health Ontario also produces a fact sheet about bisexual health that details some of the health disparities and suggests more areas research is needed into bisexual health.
+Rainbow Health Ontario also produces that details some of the health disparities and suggests more areas research is needed into bisexual health.

-The LGBT Advisory Committee of the San Francisco Human Rights Commission produced an incredible report in 2011, Bisexual Invisibility: Impacts and Recommendations.
+The LGBT Advisory Committee of the San Francisco Human Rights Commission produced an incredible report in 2011, .
 This report gives the community at large important information about how bisexual invisibility is perpetuated and how it detrimentally effects the community's mental and physical health.

 Bisexual Research

 Northwestern University researchers released findings in 2011 that updates and contradicts earlier research that suggested that bisexual men couldn't be sexually aroused by more than one sex.
-The new research made a more concerted effort to recruit men who identified strongly as bisexual and had been in relationships with men and women.
-The New York Times led the media frenzy created by the new findings.
+The new research made a more concerted effort to recruit men who identified strongly as bisexual and had been in relationships with men and women. led the media frenzy created by the new findings.
 Though obviously pleased that the information was positive this time, the Bisexual Resource Center and others in the community already feel very confident that bisexual men exist.
-This article in the Northwestern University student paper has some great reactions from bi-identified students on their campus.
+This has some great reactions from bi-identified students on their campus.